Plaques route 1 St Johns Wood station to South Hampstead station

 Come out of St Johns Wood station, cross the Finchley Road at the traffic lights and turn right to the end of Eyre Court.
 On the furthest side wall facing the road is the plaque to

 Oscar Kokoschka CBE 1886 – 1980 Eyre Court

 Painter lived here

 Oscar Kokoschka was an Austrian artist, poet and playwright, particularly noted for his expressionistic portraits and landscapes.
-He studied at the School of Arts and Crafts in Vienna where he developed an original style of innovative oil painting anchored by earlier traditions, and in 1926 visited London where he painted the Thames and the Zoo in Regents Park.
-He had an affair with Alma Mahler and although they broke up after a few years he never stopped loving her.
+He studied at the School of Arts and Crafts in Vienna where he developed an original style of innovative oil painting anchored by earlier traditions, and in 1926 visited London where he painted the Zoo in Regents Park, began a series on the River Thames, the artery of life He had an affair with Alma Mahler and although they broke up after a few years he never stopped loving her.
 Having fled to Prague to escape the Nazis he then had to flee to England with his girl friend Olda, thirty years younger than himself.
 They lived in Boundary Road and in 1941 married in an air raid shelter that was being used as a makeshift registrars’ office because of the air raids.
 He taught at the Anglo French Art Centre in St John’s Wood and received the CBE in 1959.
 He lived at Eyre Court from 1946-1953.